Easy but Useful Tips for Managing Remote Employees

 1. Lack of One-on-one Supervision

-Many companies are beginning to prepare for managing both a remote team and an in-office team together; that’s why one primary requirement for recruiting new employees is the candidate’s ability to work well without supervision.
+Many companies are preparing for managing both a remote team and an in-office team together.
+Consequently, one primary requirement for recruiting new employees is the candidate’s ability to work well without supervision.

 2. Lack of Access to Timely Information